DevEdozie/git-demo/README.md

 #Supposedly the second Addition to the README file but would become the third addition.
 This is still the third addition to the README file

+#Fourth Addition
+This is still the fourth Addition